informalsystems/hermes/docs/spec/relayer/tla/README.md

 ## Modules

-The specification has seven modules:
+The specification has the following modules:
   - `ICS18Environment.tla` (the main module)
   - `Relayer.tla`
   - `Chain.tla`